PatrickG2907/oop-design-pattern-challenges/behavioral-patterns/README.md

 # Design Patterns Challenges Repository

-This repository contains hands-on challenges and implementations for common software design patterns.
-Each challenge includes a real-world scenario, tasks to implement, and a twist to make it more interesting.
+Welcome to the **Behavioral OOP Patterns Challenges** repository! 🎉

+This repository contains a set of self-designed programming challenges focused on **Behavioral Design Patterns** in Object-Oriented Programming (OOP).
+These exercises will help you understand and implement patterns that deal with object interaction, communication and responsibility distribution in a structured and flexible way at runtime.

 ---